mattdavida/WitchfireMod/readme.md

 - ✅ **Regular updates** - Automatically supports new game functions
 - ✅ **Performance optimized** - Minimal impact on game performance
 - ✅ **Developer-friendly** - Includes complete Lua type definitions for all game classes
+- ✅ **Tested & reliable** - Hotkey functions (F1-F7) are thoroughly tested and stable
 - ⚠️ **Single player only** - Not designed for multiplayer use
+- ⚠️ **Advanced functions** - Some console commands are auto-discovered and may be untested

 ## 🤝 Contributing